lubiana/no-framework-tutorial/14-middleware.md

 Lets try if you can make the kernel work with our created Pipeline implementation.
 For the future we could improve our pipeline a little bit, so that it can accept a class-string of a middleware and resolves that with the help of a dependency container, if you want you can do that as well.

+**A quick note about docblocks:** You might have noticed, that I rarely add docblocks to my the code in the examples, and when I do it seems kind of random.
+My philosophy is that I only add docblocks when there is no way to automatically get the exact type from the code itself.
+For me docblocks only serve two purposes: help my IDE to understand what it choices it has for code completion and to help the static analysis to better understand the code.
+There is a great blogpost about the [cost and value of DocBlocks](https://localheinz.com/blog/2018/05/06/cost-and-value-of-docblocks/), although it is written in 2018 at a time before PHP 7.4 was around everything written there is still valid today.

 [<< previous](12-refactoring.md) | [next >>](15-adding-content.md)